tc39/proposal-amount/README.md

 Note: ⚠️  All property/method names up for bikeshedding.

 * `unit` (String or undefined): The unit of measurement with which number should be understood (with *undefined* indicating "none supplied")
-* `significantDigits` (Number): how many significant digits does this value contain?
-(Should be a positive integer)
 * `fractionalDigits` (Number): how many digits are required to fully represent the part of the fractional part of the underlying mathematical value.
 (Should be a non-negative integer.)

 #### Precision

 A big question is how we should handle precision.
-When constructing an Amount, both the significant digits and fractional digits are recorded.
+When constructing an Amount, both fractional digits are recorded.

 ### Constructor

 * `new Amount(value[, options])`.
 Constructs an Amount with the mathematical value of `value`, and optional `options`, of which the following are supported (all being optional):
   * `unit` (String): a marker for the measurement
   * `fractionDigits`: the number of fractional digits the mathematical value should have (can be less than, equal to, or greater than the actual number of fractional digits that the underlying mathematical value has when rendered as a decimal digit string)
-  * `significantDigits`: the number of significant digits that the mathematical value should have  (can be less than, equal to, or greater than the actual number of significant digits that the underlying mathematical value has when rendered as a decimal digit string)
   * `roundingMode`: one of the seven supported Intl rounding modes.
-This option is used when the `fractionDigits` and `significantDigits` options are provided and rounding is necessary to ensure that the value really does have the specified number of fraction/significant digits.
+This option is used when the `fractionDigits` options are provided and rounding is necessary to ensure that the value really does have the specified number of fraction digits.

 The object prototype would provide the following methods: